japelsin/pplx/README.md

 ### Search

 Search command.
-Most parameters allowed by `pplx-api` are available as options.
-The model is set through the config (see below).
+Most parameters allowed by the [Perplexity API](https://docs.perplexity.ai/api-reference/chat-completions) are available as options.
+The defaults for some flags can also be set through the config (see below).

 ```
 Usage: